brunohs1993/Nanokappa/tutorials/howto.md

     --colormap jet
     --theme    white OR dark

+>**Obs.:** Some of the plots have not yet been configured on the desired theme.
+This will be done as the plots are all standardised.

 # Setting the parameter file

 Let's say we want to simulate the heat transfer in a thin film, in the in-plane direction, like we talked about in the boundary conditions' section.
 The film is 100 nm thick, with a surface roughness of 1 nm.
 The $\Delta T$ is applied between 1 &#956;m distance.
 We declare the material file, the box dimensions and the boundary conditions.
 We're going to divide the domain in 20 slices, starting with a cold temperature.
 The temperature of each particle will be interpolated linearly between subvolumes.
 For a quick demonstration, we are going to use only 1e5 particles in timesteps of 1ps, for 5000 iterations.
 We also set the plots as we just discussed.